 This cohort is unique not only for its age but for completeness of BRCA gene mutation testing.
 It was notable therefore that a relatively large proportion of patients with de novo disease (11.8%) had a BRCA2 mutation, whereas just one (1.3%) had a BRCA1 mutation.
 Although the 69.3% ER-positivity rate in this group may explain this to some extent, the ER-positivity was higher in the early24to60 and late relapse groups with a lower BRCA2 prevalence (5.8% and 6.3% respectively).
-Across the cohort of 862 patients with metastatic disease, the BRCA2 mutation rate was 5.6%.
-We have previously reported a BRCA2 mutation rate of 5.0% across the POSH cohort as a whole (excluding dnMBC patients); with a lower proportion of Grade 3 tumours and greater oestrogen receptor expression (and relatively few cases of triple negative tumours) amongst them (23).
-Therefore it is surprising that so many of the dnMBC cases had a BRCA2 mutation.
+Across the cohort of 862 patients with metastatic disease, the BRCA2 mutation rate was 5.6%; the rate was 5.0% across the POSH cohort as a whole (excluding dnMBC patients) (23).
+The reason for such a large proportion of dnMBC cases having a BRCA2 mutation is unclear; it is possible that a family history of breast and ovarian cancer in BRCA2 mutation carriers meant they were more vigilant regarding symptoms of metastatic disease.
+Additionally, 57% of the dnMBC cohort had bone metastases at presentation (in common with 69.3% being ER+ve, the common phenotype arising from a BRCA2 mutation); perhaps bone pain in a young woman is a red flag symptom that resulted in early imaging.
+This might enrich the dnMBC with BRCA2 mutation carriers.
+Our results would suggest that further studies using BRCA germline testing in young women with dnMBC are warranted.

-It is unknown whether a BRCA1/2 mutation confers independent prognostic risk for de novo metastatic breast cancer(20).
-BRCA2 tumours appear to be similar at an immunohistochemical level to sporadic tumours(21).
-There is limited published data on de novo vs recurrent metastatic disease in patients with a BRCA2 gene mutation.
-In one Scandinavian study, 54 breast cancer patients from 22 families with BRCA2 germline mutations found that BRCA2-associated cases were more often clinical stage IV at presentation, compared to controls (OR=4.6; 95% CI 1.3-17, p=0.021)(22).
-We know that overall a BRCA2 mutation does not confer a worse outcome in the POSH cohort(19), but perhaps in a subset the combination of homologous recombination repair deficiency with other somatic mutations leads to early invasive behaviour.
-The proportion of BRCA1 mutation carriers was highest in the early24 group; this is likely to reflect the frequency of ER-negative cases in this group.